gittuf/demo/README.md

 gittuf rsl record main

+# This will succeed!
 gittuf verify-ref -f main

+# Simulate violation by using unauthorized key
 git config --local user.signingkey <unauthorized_key>

 echo 'This is not allowed!' >> README.md